walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.worldLoad()
+### events.worldUnload()

 #### Parameters

+ * callback - A function which is called whenever the [world.WorldUnloadEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/WorldUnloadEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.spawnChange()

+#### Parameters

+ * callback - A function which is called whenever the [world.SpawnChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/SpawnChangeEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.portalCreate()

+#### Parameters

+ * callback - A function which is called whenever the [world.PortalCreateEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/PortalCreateEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.worldInit()

+#### Parameters

- * callback - A function which is called whenever the [world.WorldLoadEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/WorldLoadEvent.html) is fired
+ * callback - A function which is called whenever the [world.WorldInitEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/world/WorldInitEvent.html) is fired

  * priority - optional - see events.on() for more information.